Skip to main content

 Regtest Deposits

-For testing purposes on the Regtest network, take advantage of our faucet.
-This tool allows you to easily fund your Spark wallet without using real Bitcoin.
+For testing purposes on the Regtest network, use the faucet to fund your Spark wallet without using real Bitcoin.

 Monitor for Deposit Transactions